Kepler-1625: Potential exomoon

+Artist's impression of the exoplanet Kepler-1625b and its candidate exomoon Kepler-1625b I.

 The Kepler Mission recorded three planetary transits of Kepler-1625b from 2009 to 2013.
 From these, anomalous out-of-transit flux decrements indicated the possible existence of a Neptune-sized exomoon, as first reported by the Hunt for Exomoons with Kepler project in 2018.
 The Kepler data were inconclusive and so the planetary transit was re-observed by the Hubble Space Telescope in October 2018.
 The light curve from Hubble exhibited evidence for both a moon-like transit and a transit timing variation, both of which were consistent as being caused by the same Neptune-sized moon in orbit of Kepler-1625b.
 The transit timing variation has been independently recovered by two teams analyzing the same data.
 One of these teams also independently recovered the moon-like transit, but suggest that radial velocity measurements are needed to exclude the possibility of a close-in masquerading planet.
 The other team are unable to recover the moon-like transit and suggested it may be an artifact of the data reduction.
 This conclusion was challenged by the original team soon after, who showed that the other analysis exhibits larger systematics that may explain their differing conclusion.